robertmassaioli/my-reminders/README.md

 Which will copy the build image from the build container and pass it through to the production container.
 It will also pull through all of the required resources.
-This production image should be possible to deploy independantly of everything else.
+This production image should be possible to deploy independently of everything else.
 The reason that we have this separation is that you require > 2GB of image size to create the build docker container and only ~270MB of image size to create the production container.
 This allows us to have much more efficient production deployments.